 I know I just said that your haven should be a place isolated from daily responsibilities, but I also recognize that that’s a luxury some people just don’t have.
 Maybe you have four kids under 5—in which case, bless you—and getting a sitter in the middle of the day is impractical.
-But you might be able to find a park nearby that has a playground where you can let your hooligans dearest darling children play while you soak up some sunshine and read a book.
+But you might be able to find a park nearby that has a playground where you can let your kids play while you soak up some sunshine and read a book.

 Another idea is to enlist the help of a Haven Buddy—a spouse, a trusted neighbor, a BFF who lives nearby, someone who can hold the fort at a moment’s notice if you just need to take 15 minutes for yourself.
 Just be sure to reciprocate when they need their own moments of refuge.

 When I was in grad school, I had a membership to the university gym.
 Sometimes, I was really good about going, but there were also times when I found it really difficult to motivate myself—not because I didn’t want to work out, but because I didn’t want to spend the time it would take to get there.